victorabroum/BehindGameKit/README.md

 ## Game Center

-If you need helper for connection with game center you can go [here](Sources/BehindGameKit/GameKit++).
+If you need helper for connection with game center or gaming debug you can go [here](Sources/BehindGameKit/GameKit++).

 ## ECS architecture